 Procedure in the event of a data protection incident

-Under the General Data Protection Regulation (GDPR), to be introduced in May 2018, it will be mandatory to report a personal data breach if it is likely to result in a risk to people’s rights and freedoms.
+Under the General Data Protection Regulation (GDPR), introduced in May 2018, it is mandatory to report a personal data breach if it is likely to result in a risk to people’s rights and freedoms.
 A notifiable breach must be reported to the Information Commissioner’s Office within 72 hours of the University becoming aware of it.
 It is therefore important that any breaches identified by staff, students or others are reported to the Data Protection Manager as promptly as possible, and certainly within 24 hours of any suspicion that a breach has taken place .

 Examples of a personal data breach can vary widely.
 For instance, breaches can be caused by e-mails being sent to the wrong people, lost or stolen portable devices (such as laptops, USB sticks), inappropriate accessing or sharing of electronic data, hard copy files being lost or taken, confidential waste being placed in recycling bins (as opposed to use of confidential waste sacks or shredding).